Indian coffee shop chain owner's body found in river

 The body of Cafe Coffee Day founder V.G.Siddhartha has been identified, police Commissioner Sandeep Patel said.
 He didn't give other details.
 An autopsy was being conducted and the cause of death was not disclosed.

-Siddhartha, 60, had left Bangalore on Monday and left his car near a bridge in Dakshina Kannada district in Karnataka state.
+Siddhartha, 60, traveled from Bangalore, now called Bengaluru, on Monday and left his car near a bridge in Dakshina Kannada district, also in Karnataka state.

 He told his driver to wait, saying he was going for a walk near the bridge.
 When he didn't return for two hours, the driver notified police, police officer Sasikant Senthil said.